 The increase in inflation has created malnutrition problems and lowered the standards of living, both of which give rise to health-related issues.
-According to the Global Hunger Index, Pakistan ranked 92nd out of 116 countries which shows a serious level of hunger in the country.
+According to the Global Hunger Index, Pakistan ranked 92nd out of 116 countries which show a serious level of hunger in the country.
 Food inflation in Pakistan remains in double digits for the second straight year.
-It increased to a record of 28.80 per cent in July, according to the Bureau of Statistics.
+It increased to a record of 28.80 percent in July, according to the Bureau of Statistics.
 It has eroded the purchasing power of people and with the same income level, they cannot purchase these goods.

 Reasons for High Food Prices In Pakistan